MuhannadYT/EKA2L1_IOS/README.md

 ---

 The emulator is JIT-less by defualt and works fully without needing a JIT-enabler.
 However if you want to enable JIT for better performance on CPU heavy titles, then you can enable it under Settings>CPU Backend.
-[More info here](#cpu-backend-jitless-by-default-jit-optional)
+[More info in Q&A](#QA)

 ## Features
 - **Full Keyboard and controller support, including navigating though the app list and pause screen**